ze-ouyang/cupyint_doc/docs/source/tutorial.rst

 Our first example is to integrate :math:`f(x)=\mathrm{sin}(x)` over :math:`(0,1)`.
 We need to define 6 quantities as indicated by ``cupyint.trapz_integrate(function, params, bounds, num_points, boundaries)``, listed as: data precision format, integrand, parameters, integral bounds, number of sampling points, and boundary function before calculating the integral value.

-* Data precision format: this sets whether data is in float32 or float64.
+* Data precision format: this sets whether data is float32 or float64.
 The former uses less memory but provides less accuracy.
 Here we will use float32.
 * Integrand: function to be integrated.
 Here it is :math:`f(x)=\mathrm{sin}(x)`.
 * Parameters: Parameters go with the integrand but we don't have parameters in this case, so we input "None" in the "params" position.
 * Integral bounds: This is the integral limitation.
 In this example we set it as :math:`(0,1)`.